Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Background

 where $d \in \{ 0,1, \ldots, n-1 \}$.

 See~\cite[Theorem 6.2]{LevittInequalities} for a precise description of the growth types of elements of $F_n$.

 Accordingly, we say that

-\begin{defn} $\Phi \in \Out(F_n)$ has exponential growth if there is some element $g$ which grows exponentially.
-And we say that $\Phi$ has polynomial growth of degree $d$ if every element grows polynomially and $d$ is the maximum degree of these polynomials. \end{defn}
+\begin{defn} $\Phi \in \Out(F_n)$ has exponential growth if there is some element $g$ whose conjugacy length grows exponentially.
+And we say that $\Phi$ has polynomial growth of degree $d$ if the conjugacy length of every element grows polynomially and $d$ is the maximum degree of these polynomials. \end{defn}

 Note that in our usage ``polynomial growth of degree $d$'' implies that $d$ is the smallest degree bounding the growth of every element: so for example for an automorphism of quadratic growth there will be an element whose conjugacy length grows quadratically.